How Many Inches is 67? Understanding Units of Measurement and Conversions

 Understanding Significant Figures and Rounding

 In many calculations, especially those involving conversions, we need to consider significant figures and rounding.
 Significant figures represent the precision of a measurement.
-When performing conversions, the final answer should not have more significant figures than the least precise measurement used in the calculation.
+That's why when performing conversions, the final answer should not have more significant figures than the least precise measurement used in the calculation.
 Rounding ensures the final answer reflects the appropriate level of precision.

 Practical Applications and Real-World Examples